-13. INCOME TAXES
+INCOME TAXES

-The Company has losses carried forward approximately \$3,259,458 available to reduce income taxes in future years which expire in 2041.
+The Company has losses carried forward of approximately \$4,720,000 available to reduce income taxes in future years which will begin to expire starting in 2038.

 The Company has not recognized any deferred income tax assets.
 The Company recognizes deferred income tax assets based on the extent to which it is probable that sufficient taxable income will be realized during the carry forward periods to utilize all deferred tax assets.